lukemckinstry/big-geospatial-data/05_intro_postgis.md

 **NOTE:** these are *not* SQL commands.

 When you created your `geospatial` conda environment, conda also installed a handful of command line tools.
-We are going to demonstrate two of them ogrinfo and ogr2ogr, which are used to display information on vector data sources and convert between vector data formats.
+We are going to demonstrate two of them, ogrinfo and ogr2ogr, which are used to display information on vector data sources and convert between vector data formats.

+> **WARNING FOR WINDOWS USERS:** As of March 2023, ogrinfo and ogr2ogr on not working properly when run in PowerShell due to problems with the PROJ library (<https://github.com/conda-forge/pyproj-feedstock/issues/130>).
+For this section, please run all commands in Anaconda Prompt (Miniconda), ***not***  Anaconda PowerShell Prompt (Miniconda).
+Everything should be working correctly on Mac or Linux, and you should just use the usual terminal application for your OS.
+These notes also only apply to those using Anaconda for environment management.
+If you have installed Python, PyProj, and/or PROJ another way, I have no information as to whether ogrinfo and other utitlities dependent on PROJ will work for you.
+This problem is likely to go away as other projects accommodate changes to the PROJ library.

 In Anaconda Prompt, activate the `geospatial` environment if it is not already activated.
 (You might want to open a new terminal window, as we will need to use `psql` again shortly.)